-Let’s be honest: The benefits RFP process stinks.
+Let’s be honest: The benefits broker RFP process stinks.

 It’s time-consuming.
 It’s confusing.
 And it’s hard to tell when brokers are being genuine or simply trying to make the sale.

 But it’s also worth it — because if there’s one business decision where you shouldn’t compromise, it’s on your employee benefits.
-And a great benefits offering starts with a great broker partner.
+And a great benefits offering starts with a great employee benefits broker.

 What goals can an RFP accomplish?

 We know what you’re thinking.
 “I already have a broker — why would I go through the hassle?”

 We’ll answer your question with another question: When was the last time you scoped out the benefits broker space?
 If it wasn’t in the last 2-3 years, you might be missing out on something big.

 Here are just a few reasons why you might want to RFP: